input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 ### Properties

 **certificateIssuer**, a string, is a mandatory field that represents the party that has issued the certificate.
-It will be used with a public list of public keys to ensure that the certificate originates from a trusted certification provider.
+It will be used with a public list of public keys to ensure that the certificate originates from a trusted certification issuer.

 **report**, an object that contains:
 - **reportURLs**, an array of URLs, is a field where each link points to the same actual certification report for anyone to read.
 This ensures transparency in the findings, what was and was not considered in the certification process..